aceeason/MIST4610groupproject/README.md

 ## Query 8
 ![Query 8](query8.png)

-Query 8 shows which cities have more than one patient but fewer than 3 total appointments scheduled.
-This query identifies regions where the practice has a presence but perhaps insufficient appointment conversion or outreach.
+Query 8 shows which cities have completed appointments at their clinic.
+This query identifies locations where the practice has more patients and more resources can be given to those clinics.

 ## Query 9
 ![Query 9](query9.png)